 Q: How do you view vineyards as an investment?
 How do they hold value over time?

-Correia: Many small vineyard owners won’t see great returns from selling their grapes because the operating costs can be very high per acre.
-So the real return often comes from the capital appreciation and future sale of the land—not the yearly cash flow.
-Some areas, such as Lodi, California, are more cash-flow and production oriented, but they’re not typically the areas that lifestyle buyers are drawn to.
+Tony: Many small vineyard owners won’t see great returns from selling their grapes because the operating costs can be very high per acre.
+So the real return often comes from the capital appreciation and future sale of the land — not the yearly cash flow.
+Some areas, such as Lodi, California, are more cash-flow- and production-oriented, but they’re not typically the areas that lifestyle buyers are drawn to.
 The good news is that the highest-quality vineyards generally don’t lose value, and many have grown in value tremendously.

-From an investment perspective, having a home site—meaning the ability to build a home on a vineyard—can add millions of dollars to the price.
-That may be worth it to certain buyers, but the home site generally generates no income.
+From an investment perspective, having a home site — meaning the ability to build a home on a vineyard — can add millions of dollars to the price.
+That may be worth it to certain buyers, but the home site generally does not generate income.
 So that can be a drag on the profitability of a property.

 Q: What are the biggest mistakes you see people make when buying a vineyard?

-Correia: I sometimes see people buy vineyards with unrealistic expectations in terms of the economics.
+Tony: I sometimes see people buy vineyards with unrealistic expectations in terms of the economics.
 You have to know what you’re getting into and hire the best people you can afford to ensure smooth and profitable operations.
-It’s incredibly important to know you have a buyer for your grapes.
+Before you buy a vineyard, it’s incredibly important to know you have a buyer for your grapes.
 If you do the right due diligence, it can be a terrific investment.